intel-analytics/BigDL-2.x/docs/docs/ScalaUserGuide/install.md

 ```
 After that, you can find that jar packages in `PATH_TO_ANALYTICS_ZOO`/target/, where `PATH_TO_ANALYTICS_ZOO` is the path to the directory of the Analytics Zoo.

-Note that the instructions above will build Analytics Zoo with Spark 2.0 (using Scala 2.11) for Linux.
+Note that the instructions above will build Analytics Zoo with Spark 2.4.3 (using Scala 2.11) for Linux.
 Similarly, you may customize the default behaviors by passing the following parameters to maven:

- - `-P spark_1.6`: build for Spark 1.6 (using Scala 2.10).
- * `-P scala_2.10` (or `-P scala_2.11`): build using Scala 2.10 (or Scala 2.11)

 ---
 ## **Setup IDE**